johnroutledge/milestone-project-2/README.md

 **Rationale**

-With the ubiquity of mobile devices and tablets presently, there is an ever increasing demand for games that require very little time investment.
+With the ever increasing ubiquity of mobile devices and tablets, there is a huge demand for games that require very little time investment.
 Users want a game that is easy to understand, quick to play and gives instant gratification.

 This website meets such needs through an adaptation of a classic drinking game which I renamed 'Pop, Bang, Boing'.
-This change came about when in a classroom scenario and the three action words had to be child-friendly.
-In the original version, people who be sat in a circle and take it in turns to say either 'pop', 'bang' or 'boing' which, in turn, would determine who was next to speak.
-Players who were to slwo to respond, or who spoke out of turn, would be eliminated from the game (and would have to perform a forfeit of some kind).
+This change came about when in a classroom scenario and the three action words had to be more student-friendly.
+In the original version, people sat in a circle and take it in turns to say either 'pop', 'bang' or 'boing' which, in turn, would determine who was next to speak.
+Players who were too slow to respond, or who spoke out of turn, would be eliminated from the game (and would have to perform a forfeit of some kind).

 I thought it would be a fun idea to bring this game to electronic devices in order to provide users with some light relief and entertainment.
-In my version, rather than people being elimnated from the game, the aim is to click on the correct circle as many times as possible in one minute.
-The action word being chosen at random by the program.
+In my version, rather than people being eliminated from the game, the aim is to click on the correct circle as many times as possible in thirty seconds.
+The action word is chosen at random by the program.

 The typical user for the website would be someone:
 * Looking for some quick, light-hearted entertainment
-* Who likes classic-style games
+* Who likes retro-style games
-* Who is trying to improve their hand-eye co-ordination
+* Who is trying to improve their hand-eye coordination
 * Who wants to speed up their reactions
+* Who doesn't have too much time to invest in a game

 People visiting this website are looking for:
 * Entertainment